ship-components/ship-components-utility/README.md

 2. `npm test`

 ## History
+* 1.2.0 - Added pluck function to Util and added watch:test command
 * 1.1.0 - Adds a deepCopy function to utility library to copy (recursively) objects, array of objects or date objects.
 * 1.0.0 - First major version, fixed the export module path
 * 0.1.0 - Initial